Perez v. Sharp: Court opinion

 The court held that marriage is a fundamental right and that laws restricting that right must not be based solely on prejudice.
 The lead opinion by Justice Roger Traynor and joined by Chief Justice Phil Gibson and Justice Jesse Carter, held that restrictions due to discrimination violated the constitutional requirements of due process and equal protection of the laws.
 The court voided the California statute, holding that Section 69 of the California Civil Code was too vague and uncertain to be enforceable restrictions on the fundamental right of marriage and that they violated the Fourteenth Amendment by impairing the right to marry on the basis of race alone.
 In a separate concurring opinion, Justice Douglas Edmonds held that the statute violated the religious freedom of the plaintiffs since the anti-miscegenation law infringed on their right to participate fully in the sacrament of matrimony.

 In a separate concurring opinion, Justice Carter wrote that the statutes under consideration were "the product of ignorance, prejudice and intolerance" that "never were constitutional" because when first enacted "they violated the supreme law of the land as found in the Declaration of Independence".
 With regard to "the desirability or undesirability of racial mixtures", he noted that the petitioner's brief included several quotations from Adolf Hitler's autobiographical manifesto Mein Kampf, and stated that "[t]o bring into issue the correctness of the writings of a madman, a rabble-rouser, a mass-murderer, would be to clothe his utterances with an undeserved aura of respectability and authoritativeness".
 Shenk's dissent, joined by B. Rey Schauer and Homer R. Spence, wrote that anti-miscegenation laws had a long history in common law and were legal when enacted, thus there was no basis for changing them.
 "It is difficult to see why such laws, valid when enacted and constitutionally enforceable in this state for nearly 100 years and elsewhere for a much longer period of time, are now unconstitutional under the same Constitution and with no change in the factual situation."

 Significance

-By its decision in this case, involving a Mexican woman and black man, the California Supreme Court became the first court of the 20th century to hold that a state anti-miscegenation law violates the U.S. Constitution.
+By its decision in this case, involving a white woman and black man, the California Supreme Court became the first court of the 20th century to hold that a state anti-miscegenation law violates the US Constitution.
 It preceded Loving v.
-Virginia (1967), the case, involving a black woman and white man, in which the United States Supreme Court invalidated all such state statutes by 19 years.
+Virginia (1967)—the case, involving a black woman and white man, in which the US Supreme Court invalidated all such state statutes—by 19 years.
 Indeed, in Loving, Chief Justice Earl Warren cited Perez in footnote 5, and at least one scholar has discussed the extent to which Perez influenced his opinion.
 Perez was much of the basis for the California Supreme Court's 2008 decision, In re Marriage Cases (2008) 43 Cal.
 4th 757, which declared that the California law restricting marriage to be between a man and a woman to be unconstitutional.
+The couple remained married until Andrea Perez Davis' death in 2000.
+Her husband, Sylvester D. Davis Jr., died in 2018 aged 95.